percona/pmm-doc/docs/personal_data_handling.md

 Telemetry (the exact data varies from version to version of the PMM Server, but nothing personal/confidential information)

-DB host PMM collects Metrics ans SQL query examples?

-Which data specifically is being transmitted (non-personal data, only metrics?)
-A:
-DB Host->PMM:
-Metrics
-SQL query examples for query analytics (optionally) PMM->DB Host:
-DSN+credentials for accessing DB (we use a separate DB user (read-only) for accessing DB) DB Host->Cloud S3:
-DB backup (optionally if PMM Admin configures this) PMM Server -> Percona Cloud:
-Telemetry (the exact data varies from version to version of PMM Server, but nothing personal/confidential)

 b) Where are we transmitting data?
 A: